When many of us think of reasons why someone would get a motorcycle, dreamy thoughts of freedom and rebelliousness often spring to mind.

 States like Michigan that repealed helmet laws have later seen significant increases in motorcycle-related fatalities.
 Though the thought of having the air flow through your hair as you ride might sound romantic, staying alive is much more appealing.

-And on top of that, there’s the additional bonus of keeping the bugs out of your teeth if you wear a helmet with a face guard.
+And on top of that, there’s the additional bonus of keeping the bugs out of your teeth if you wear a motorcycle helmet with a face guard.

 motorcyclist riding through the mountains